mysteryperutours/pburtchaell.com/src/content/pages/about.md

 ### 2015

-Founded [Lawn Chair](https://lawnchair.studio), a design software development studio.
+Founded [Lawn Chair](https://lawnchair.studio), a design and software development studio.

 ### 2014

-Worked at [Fixt](https://fixt.co/) as a junior software developer.
+Started at [Fixt](https://fixt.co/) as a junior software developer.
 Received a Certificate in Media Arts from the New Orleans Center for Creative Arts.

 ### 2013